 Sidewalk.
-A paved, surfaced or leveled area, paralleling and usually separated from the street, used as a pedestrian path.
+A paved, surfaced, or leveled area, parallel to and usually separated from the street, used as a pedestrian path, or which otherwise provides pedestrian circulation and access to important destinations and principal building entrances within a site.

 Sign.
-Any advertisement, announcement or direction of communication produced in whole or in part by the construction, erection, affixing or placing of a structure, or produced by painting on or pasting or placing any printed, lettered, pictured, figured or colored materials on any building, structure or surface; provided, however, that signs placed or erected by the Town or the State for the purpose of showing street names or traffic directions or regulations or for other municipal or government purposes shall not be included herein.
+Any advertisement, announcement, or direction of communication produced in whole or in part by the construction, erection, affixing or placing of a structure, or produced by painting on or pasting or placing any printed, lettered, pictured, figured or colored materials on any building, structure or surface; provided, however, that signs placed or erected by the Town or the State for the purpose of showing street names or traffic directions or regulations or for other municipal or government purposes shall not be included herein.
+Not to include public art or murals - see Art.